TACC/Lmod/docs/source/050_lua_modulefiles.rst

 **protected_getenv** {"NAME","default_value",modeA={"show"}}:
     Get the value for the environment variable called "NAME".
 Note the use of curly braces {}.
-If os.getenv("NAME") returns nil AND the current mode of Lmod is one of the modes listed in the modeA then the *default_value* is returned otherwise nil is returned.
-If the argument modeA is not provided then modeA = {"show","checkSyntax"}
+If os.getenv("NAME") returns nil AND the current mode of Lmod is one of the modes listed in the modeA argument, then the *default_value* is returned otherwise nil is returned.
+If the argument modeA is not provided then modeA = {"show","checkSyntax"}.
+Finally, if *default_value* is not given then it is *$NAME*.
+All variations require curly braces.

 **os.exit** (number):
     Exits a modulefile.
 Note that no environment variables are